The Robert Nighthawk Story

 Lula Mae you have been so mean to me

-But I'll get even with you Lula Mae
+But I'll get even with you Lula Mae, darling just hang around and see"

 *Robert Nighthawk, Lula Mae